sfkleach/JinXML/Features.md

 { ,, size: , 8, size,,+: 19, }
 ```

-Design note: this is the most direct way to unify the syntactic behaviour of comma-free XML with Relaxed JSON.
+> :notebook: Design note: this is the most direct way to unify the syntactic behaviour of comma-free XML with Relaxed JSON.

 ## End of line comments
 End-of-line comments are started with a pair of slashes and are discarded.